 If you have a respiratory infection that won’t go away, there’s a good chance you have bronchitis.
 Bronchitis comes in two different forms: acute and chronic.
 The acute form typically develops after a cold and clears up in several days.
 Some individuals are susceptible to chronic bronchitis.
-In this case, bronchitis can go away and come back up to three months of the year for several years in a row.
+In this case, bronchitis can go away and come back for up to three months of the year for several years in a row.
 Those suffering from chronic bronchitis will notice their symptoms worsen over time, which can be very difficult to deal with.

 Some of the most common symptoms of both acute and chronic bronchitis include: